 Kapow Primary also offers assessment for Computing with end-of-unit quizzes and knowledge catchers.

-Most subject leaders, for good reason, think that it is crucial to place online safety at the centre of their curriculum, in order to ensure that it is comprehensive and up to date.
+Most subject leaders, for good reason, think that it is crucial to place online safety at the centre of their curriculum to ensure that it is comprehensive and up-to-date.
 But how do you get to that point?
 Consider if online safety objectives, as required by the NC, are being covered regularly and in full (not just on Safer Internet Day).
-Are any at-risk children being identified early and appropriate action taken?
+Are any at-risk children being identified early, and is appropriate action taken?
 Has the school looked at the ‘Education for a connected world’ guidance from the DfE and taken relevant steps to update their curriculum (in combination with their PSHE coverage)?
-Kapow Primary’s online safety lessons for each year group support the statements in this DfE document and it is recommended that they are taught every half-term or as a stand-alone unit of their own.
+Kapow Primary’s online safety lessons for each year group support the statements in this DfE document, and it is recommended that they are taught every half-term or as a stand-alone unit of their own.

 Another challenge for the subject leader.
 It’s very difficult to see what pupils have learned during Computing lessons because any collected evidence is dispersed, either on the network, or on different coding software or tablets, or sometimes in books.
 Consider putting a ‘Digital Diary’ in place for all pupils – a book where they can write some feedback about each lesson that is easy for the Computing lead to access and monitor.
 It can be checked quickly for broad stroke signs of appropriate differentiation, comprehensive curriculum coverage and regularity of lessons, allowing for deeper investigation if necessary.